icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [oh-my-zsh](https://ohmyz.sh/)

 **oh-my-zsh** is a community-driven framework for managing your ZSH configuration.
-Includes 120+ optional plugins (rails, `git`, macOS, `hub`, `capistrano`, `brew`, `ant`, macports, etc), over 120 themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.
+Includes 120+ optional plugins (rails, `git`, macOS, `hub`, `capistrano`, `brew`, `ant`, MacPorts, etc), over 120 themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.

 ### [PMS](https://github.com/JoshuaEstes/pms)